polimi-ispl/mxrphase90/README.md

-# Wave Digital Modeling of the MXR Phase 90 based on a Time-Varying Resistor Approximation of JFETs
+# Wave Digital Model of the MXR Phase 90 based on a Time-Varying Resistor Approximation of JFETs
 Wave Digital Modeling of the MXR Phase 90 based on a Time-Varying Resistor Approximation of JFETs